 Replace each with a tighter rule: “fix only what’s specified; flag other issues as TODOs.”

-Step 6: For repeat divergence, use commit-per-step
+Step 6: For repeat divergence, lock it with a deny rule + commit-per-step

 After each step: